Cosmology of Tolkien's legendarium

 The created world, Eä, includes the planet Arda, corresponding to the Earth.
 It is created flat, with the dwelling of the godlike Valar at its centre.
 When this is marred by the evil Vala Melkor, the world is reshaped, losing its perfect symmetry, and the Valar move to Valinor, but the Elves can still sail there from Middle-earth.
 When Men try to go there, hoping for immortality, Valinor and its continent of Aman are removed from Arda, which is reshaped as a round world.
-Scholars have compared the implied cosmology with that of Tolkien's religion, Roman Catholicism, and of Medieval poetry such as Pearl or Dante's Paradiso, where there are three parts, Earth, Purgatory or the Earthly Paradise, and Heaven or the Celestial Paradise.
-Scholars have debated the nature of evil in Middle-earth, arguing whether it is the absence of good – the Boethian position, or equally as powerful as good – the Manichaean view.
+Scholars have compared the implied cosmology with that of Tolkien's religion, Catholicism, and of medieval poetry such as Pearl or Dante's Paradiso, where there are three parts, Earth, Purgatory or the Earthly Paradise, and Heaven or the Celestial Paradise.
+Scholars have debated the nature of evil in Middle-earth, arguing whether it is the absence of good (the Boethian position) or equally as powerful as good (the Manichaean view).

 Ontology

 Creation and destruction

-Eru is introduced in The Silmarillion as the supreme being of the universe, creator of all existence, including the world, Arda, and its central continent, Middle-earth.
+Eru is introduced in The Silmarillion as the supreme being of the universe, creator of everything (including all existence and life), including the world, Arda, and its central continent, Middle-earth.
 In Tolkien's invented Elvish language Quenya, Eru means "The One", or "He that is Alone" and Ilúvatar signifies "Allfather".

 Eru first created a group of godlike or angelic beings, the Ainur, consisting of the powerful Valar and their assistants, the Maiar.
 These assisted in the creation of the universe through a holy music and chanting called the Ainulindalë or "Music of the Ainur".

-The "Flame Imperishable" or "Secret Fire" represents the Holy Spirit in Christian theology, the creative activity of Eru, inseparable both from him and from his creation.
+Tolkien stated that the "Flame Imperishable" or "Secret Fire" represents the Holy Spirit in Christian theology, the creative activity of Eru, inseparable both from him and from his creation.
 In the interpretation of Christopher Tolkien, it represents "the mystery of authorship", the author both standing outside of his work and indwelling in it.
 In the First Age, Eru alone created Elves and Men, the "Children of Ilúvatar".
-The race of the Dwarves was created by Aulë, and given sapience by Eru.
+The race of the Dwarves was created by Aulë, a powerful Vala, and given sapience by Eru.
 Animals and plants were fashioned by Yavanna during the Music of the Ainur after the themes set out by Eru.

 Arda ends in the apocalyptic battle of Dagor Dagorath, which Tolkien stated owed something to the Norse myth of Ragnarök.